ngarabird/ngarabird.github.io/_posts/2023-04-02-the-abr-part-1.md

 * Attix, F.H.
 (1986) Introduction to Radiological Physics and Radiation Dosimetry.
 J. Wiley and Son, New York.
 * Khan, F.M. and Gibbons, J.P.
 (2014) The Physics of Radiation Therapy.
 5th Edition, Lippincott Williams & Wilkins, Philadelphia

 When I began studying for the exam, I started with a cumulative review using the textbooks listed above.
-While I saw virtue in this technique as being more comprehensive and giving me the theroetical knowledge to problem-solve my way through anything that could be thrown at me, I now think spending more time actually solving problems is more valuable than just reading textbooks.
+While I saw virtue in this technique as being more comprehensive and giving me the theoretical knowledge to problem-solve my way through anything that could be thrown at me, I now think spending more time actually solving problems is more valuable than just reading textbooks.

 The following are a couple of books that I used religiously for practice problems and concise information:
 * Khan, Faiz M. (2012) Khan’s Lectures: Handbook of the Physics of Radiation Therapy.
-Wolters Kluwer/Lippincott Williams & Wilkins Health, Philidelphia.
+Wolters Kluwer/Lippincott Williams & Wilkins Health, Philadelphia.
 * Huda, W., Abrahams, R. B. (2016).
 Review of Radiologic Physics.
 Wolters Kluwer.

 ## Materials
 * 8.5" x 11" whiteboard
   * I suggest doing all of your practice problems on the whiteboard so you can get a feel for your space limitations during the exam.
-This might be a little overboard, but I modded one of the magnets that came with my whiteboard to be an eraser by hot glueing some felt to the surface.
+This might be a little overboard, but I modded one of the magnets that came with my whiteboard to be an eraser by hot gluing some felt to the surface.
 * Ultra fine EXPO markers
   * You might run out of space after writing down 1/16th of an equation if you use the classic chisel-point markers.
 This is a personal choice, but I like to keep things compact.
 * TI-30XS Multiview Calculator
-  * It's either this specific calcuator, or the online version that is built into the exam software.
+  * It's either this specific calculator, or the online version that is built into the exam software.
 I knew I'd be quicker to the draw with the real deal.
 * Side-view webcam.
 I mounted a webcam on a phone tripod that I already had lying around.